This chapter describes the kinds of logic supported in business processes. It includes the following sections:

 The following shows an example DTL transformation, as seen in the DTL editor:

-) can return a value, transform data, or both.
+A business rule (also known as a business rule set) can return a value, transform data, or both.
 You can invoke a business rule from a business process or from another business rule.

 A business rule is a class based on Ens.Rule.Definition